 I think the written trip report below is more enjoyable, but here’s a short video of the trip:

 On Friday September 15, the alarm went off at 3:30am in our micro-camper van parked at the start.
 My first thought was to question this whole thing.
-Getting out of bed in the middle of the night, to suffer all day, by myself, in pursuit of some meaningless record?
-I wasn’t too excited, but I had already expended a lot of spouse points in asking my wife to come here and then drive around to the Lytton side to wait at the finish, so I knew I was committed.
+Getting out of bed in the middle of the night, to suffer all day, by myself, in pursuit of some record that no one cares about?
+I did some second guessing, but I had already expended a lot of spouse points in asking my wife to come here and then drive around to the Lytton side to wait at the finish, so I was committed to giving it a shot.

-I started up the new (2016) bypass trail at 3:45am.
+I started up the new (2016) bypass trail at 3:45am at a brisk hike, not wanting to over-do it this early in the game.
 It felt like I was moving quick, but it’s hard to judge in the dark.
-2 hours later I arrived at Lizzie Lake – a surprisingly quick time.
+I arrived at Lizzie Lake 2 hrs later – a solid time (~12km, +1000m).
 Back in 2012, this section took me 2.5 hours and I felt like I was really hustling then.
 I continued into the alpine with the sun rising as I reached Lizzie Cabin (2.75 hrs, 6:30am).
 At Lizzie Cabin I woke up a solo hiker, who apologized for not having coffee ready.